 Each zone has its own heater that contains incoloy sheathed heating elements and a blower for air cooling a particular zone.

 Thin cast aluminum heaters provide efficient cooling.
 The heater arrangement for each zone consists of two halves of cast aluminum finned heaters.
-Each pair of heater is encircling the barrel and are held together by clamping bolts to maintain full contact between the heaters and the barrel.
+Each pair of heaters encircles the barrel and is held together by clamping bolts to maintain full contact between the heaters and the barrel.

 A shroud encloses the heater and is removable to allow access to the heater.